imagej/imagej.github.io/_pages/plugins/bar.md

 <!-- -->

 <span id="faq:ImageJ1"></span>Does BAR work outside Fiji/ImageJ2?
 Yes, but with limitations.
 ImageJ1 (see [ImageJ Flavors](ImageJ#Flavors) if you have doubts about existing ImageJ distributions) will only register scripts saved in the *plugins/* folder or on one of its immediate subfolders.
-For this reason, some of the {% include bc content='BAR|'%} submenus will appear as empty, and it may not be possible to navigate the *BAR/* directory using menu commands ([Commander](#Commander "wikilink") could still be used, nevertheless).
+For this reason, some of the {% include bc path='BAR|'%} submenus will appear as empty, and it may not be possible to navigate the *BAR/* directory using menu commands ([Commander](#Commander "wikilink") could still be used, nevertheless).
 Another important aspect is that, without access to the [built-in updater](/plugins/updater), you will have to manually update BAR (by monitoring its {% include github org='tferr' repo='Scripts/releases' label='rpository' %}), and to manually install (and update) the dependencies (i.e., third-party plugins and third-party libraries) used by BAR).

 <!-- -->

 How do I uninstall BAR?
-Run the [Updater](/plugins/updater) ({% include bc content='Help|Update...'%}).
+Run the [Updater](/plugins/updater) ({% include bc path='Help|Update...'%}).
 Choose *Advance Mode* then *Manage update sites*.
 Deactivate the *BAR* checkbox in the alphabetically-sorted list of update sites.
 Press *OK*, then *Apply changes*.
 All BAR files will be deleted.
 Note that you can install and uninstall BAR as you see fit.
 See [How to follow a 3rd party update site](/update-sites/following) for more details.

 <!-- -->